thomasWeise/moptipy/README.md

 - [Bit Strings](https://thomasweise.github.io/moptipy/moptipy.spaces.html#moptipy.spaces.bitstrings.BitStrings) of a fixed length `n`:
   - The minimization version of the [1D Ising Model](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#moptipy.examples.bitstrings.ising1d.Ising1d), where the goal is to ensure that all bits have the same values as their neighbors.
-  - The minimization version of the [Jump](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#module-moptipy.examples.bitstrings.jump) problem, which is equivalent OneMax, but has a deceptive region right before the optimum.
+  - The minimization version of the [Jump](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#module-moptipy.examples.bitstrings.jump) problem, which is equivalent to OneMax, but has a deceptive region right before the optimum.
   - The minimization version of the well-known [LeadingOnes](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#module-moptipy.examples.bitstrings.leadingones) problem, where the goal is to maximize the length of the trailing substring of all `True` bits.
   - The minimization version of the well-known [OneMax](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#module-moptipy.examples.bitstrings.onemax) problem, where the goal is to maximize the number of `True` bits in a string.
   - The minimization version of the [Trap](https://thomasweise.github.io/moptipy/moptipy.examples.bitstrings.html#module-moptipy.examples.bitstrings.trap) problem, which is equivalent of OneMax, but with the optimum and worst-possible solution swapped.